elitec0ders/incubate-ind_PDS/README.md

   near to the camps **keeping in mind the feasibility of our project**.
 - We will collect all our goods at the warehouse and then transport them as needed to the camps.
 - We will also deliver the products to customers doorstep from our warehouse only.
-- All the goods will be **packed in airtight packets**, so as to increase th hygiene and also reducing the theft.
+- All the goods will be **packed in airtight packets**, so as to increase the hygiene and also reducing the theft.

+## Buy and Donate

+Customers will buy from us, and will donate all the profit which we will make, so in this case all our customers are doing charity by purchasing our products, we will invest all the profit in food and essentials for the needy.

+- We will be making customised masks and sanitizers to attract more and more customers.
+- We will also give premium services to those who can afford by making them personalised masks according to there request.
+- We will be using the dropshipping method to sell the products, to increase the profit.

+Customers will buy them and we will put all our profit in this project towards a **future world made withe equality**.

 ## Spread Awareness